fdocr/kemal-ride/README.md

 Shard that helps structure [Kemal](https://github.com/kemalcr/kemal) projects and reduce boilerplate work required before/during/after development.

-For the moment there's a lot of nuance and too many defaults enabled, but it's part of the process.
-To enjoy this you'll have to _embrace [Sinatra's](https://github.com/sinatra/sinatra) essence/simplicity_.
+For now there's a lot of nuance and too many defaults enabled, but it's part of the process.
+The ethos is to _embrace Kemal & [Sinatra's](https://github.com/sinatra/sinatra) essence/simplicity_ without sacrificing maintainability as a project grows.

 > Regrets, I've had a few
->
 > But then again too few to mention
->
 > I did what I had to do

 ## Installation

-You'll need Crystal and Yarn installed locally, also Redis & Postgres services to start.
+You'll need Crystal and Yarn installed locally, also Redis & Postgres services available before you get started.
 You can always disable features you don't want/need.

 1. Initialize a new crystal app